 The Legal Function of the New York Fed hires first-year law students each summer for a 10-week paid clerkship program.
 Law clerks receive challenging, diverse assignments from each of the three divisions of the Legal Function.
 The assignments usually involve legal research and writing, and are typical of the assignments given to attorneys in the Legal Function.
 Law clerks are paired with mentors for the summer to provide guidance on a personal and professional basis.
-Several cultural and social activities are planned for the law clerks and other members of the Function.
 Law clerks are paid approximately $7,000 monthly over the course of the 10-week program.

 The Legal Function's mission is to provide high-quality legal services to the New York Fed.
 The function is headed by the Bank's general counsel and is divided into three divisions, each headed by a deputy general counsel: